Basque Uruguayans

-Basque Uruguayans are citizens of Uruguay who are of Basque ancestry.
+Basque Uruguayans (Vascos Uruguayos; Uruguaiko Eskaldunak) are citizens of Uruguay who are of Basque ancestry.

 Although this figure does not imply Basque descent for each individual, it is estimated that up to 10% of Uruguay's population has at least one parent with a Basque surname.
 The first wave of Basque immigrants to Uruguay came from the French side of the Basque country beginning about 1824.